 These Costs Are Helpful for Your Team Building

 Being aware of the local costs in Hong Kong will also help you set the local salary expectations.
 It has been something I mentioned in my Occupy protest post.
-A lot of the pressures on the young and middle class is that these costs of living expenses while salary is not increasing in proportion.
+A lot of the pressure on the young and the middle class is that these cost of living expenses is skyrocketing while salary is not increasing in proportion.

 So of course use this cost in your own budget.
 But when making your expansion plan for hiring staff and adding team members, refer to this sheet and make some assumptions about their expectations and needs.

-Really, the biggest cost (as anywhere) is the rent.
-But especially in Hong Kong.
+Really, the biggest cost (as anywhere) is the rent – but more especially in Hong Kong.
 The real estate market has been growing steadily up.
 There has not been much developments of new residential complexes.
 For the most part they are building more commercial complexes.